Lumar-ux/Becode/README.md

-# selectorsAndColors
+# UnitsandSizes
-SelectorsAndColors is the first exercise in Henrique's resource
+UnitsandSizes is the first exercise in Henrique's resource